intel/mlir-extensions/docs/rfcs/XeGPU.md

 |load_matrix	| operation ::= xegpu.load_matrix  $mdesc attr-dict : type($mdesc), {type(coords)} -> type($res)	| %result = xegpu.load_matrix %mdesc : matrix_desc<128x256xbf16, @block=[8, 16]> -> vector<128x256xbf16> |
 |store_matrix	| operation ::= xegpu.store_matrix  $mdesc, $val attr-dict : type($mdesc), {type(coords)}, type($val)	| %result = xegpu.store_matrix %mdesc, %val : matrix_desc<128x256xbf16, @block=[8, 16]>, vector<128x256xbf16> |

-User creates `matrix_desc` to hold a matrix in the share local memory.
-The operation allocates a share local memory for the matrix, assuming the matrix is row-major and contiguous.
+Users create a `matrix_desc` to represent a matrix stored in shared local memory (SLM).
+The operation allocates SLM for the matrix, assuming a row-major contiguous layout.

 ```mlir
 %mdesc_a = xegpu.create_matrix_desc: matrix_desc<256x128xbf16>
 ```
-User creates a subview of matrix.
-The new matrix maybe associated with `block` and `strides` atttributes to describe the memory layout.
-The `strides` attributes allows matrix_desc being further decomposed to subgroup and work item level.
-The `block` attribute indicates the matrix has a blocked layout.
-The `block` attribute facilitates the optimized lowering to 1d block load, and `strides` for load with chunk.
-It can also attach `xegpu.layout` attribute to describe how the matrix is decomposed to data fragments and maps to work items.
+Users can create a subview of a matrix_desc to represent a sliced or partitioned view of the original matrix.
+Subviews may reduce the rank of the matrix, allowing users to extract a lower-dimensional matrix from a higher-dimensional one.
+The resulting matrix_desc may be annotated with layout attributes such as @block and @strides to describe its memory layout more precisely.
+The @block attribute indicates that the matrix follows a blocked layout, enabling optimized lowering to 1D block loads.
+The @strides attribute specifies the logical strides of each dimension and is typically used to support chunked loads.
+Additionally, a subview may carry an xegpu.layout attribute that defines how the matrix is logically partitioned into fragments and mapped to work items.
 ```mlir
 %mdesc_a = xegpu.matrix_desc_subview %mdescs_a[%mma_cycle_i, 0, 0]: matrix_desc<3x256x128xbf16> -> matrix_desc<256x128xbf16, @block=[8, 16]>
 %mdesc_coop_a = xegpu.matrix_desc_subview %mdesc_a[0, %wg_id_x_in_cluster*64]: matrix_desc<256x128xbf16> -> matrix_desc<256x64xbf16, @strides=[128, 1]>
 ```

-Users load a matrix from share local memory to vector.
+Users can load a matrix from shared local memory into a vector value using the load_matrix operation.
+The result is a vector type in the IR, representing a tile stored in registers.
 ```mlir
 vec_a = load_matrix matrix_desc_a: matrix_desc<256x128xbf16, @block=[8, 16]> -> vector<256x128xbf6>
 ```

-Users store a matrix to share local memory from vector.
+Users can store a matrix from a vector value into shared local memory using the store_matrix operation.
 ```mlir
 store_matrix matrix_desc_b, vec_a :matrix_desc<256x128xbf16, @block=[8, 16]>, vector<256x128xbf6>
 ```

 **Cooperative Transpose Example**
-Suppose we have wg-level user input code
+This example demonstrates a cooperative transpose pattern in which a matrix tile is loaded by a workgroup and collaboratively transposed across subgroups or threads.
+The operation is broken into two steps: a local transpose using vector.transpose and a cooperative re-layout using xegpu.convert_layout, where neighboring subgroups within a workgroup exchange data to form the desired transposed tile layout.
 ```mlir
 #Coop_t_wg ={sg_layout = [4, 8],  sg_data= [8, 32], order=[0, 1] }
 #Coop_wg = {sg_layout = [8, 4] , sg_data= [32, 8], order=[1, 0] }